hqnicolas/OpenWebUiPromptTemplates/README.md

 <p align="center"><h1>🧠 Open Web Ui Prompt Templates</h1></p>
 - Templates that change by system prompt on Ollama models to portuguese language.

+- All templates below were tested with 16GB of memory, you can use these templates on CPU, ROCm GPU, or CUDA GPU.

 ---

 In [this repository](https://www.openwebui.com/m/hotnikq/), you will find a variety of prompts that can be used with [OpenWebUi](https://openwebui.com/).
 We encourage you to add your own prompts to the list, and to use Ollama to generate new prompts as well.